-Conducted by Janus Henderson Investors, the survey polled 1,002 U.S. adults on how they viewed the Tax Cuts and Jobs Act of 2017 and its effect on their 2018 tax returns.
+The survey polled 1,002 U.S. adults on how they viewed the TCJA and its effect on their 2018 tax returns.

 “The data confirmed what we had been hearing in qualitative feedback, which is that higher-income taxpayers ended up paying more in taxes than they expected,” Sommer said.
 “In addition, filers were uninformed about the tax changes, which we believe presents an opportunity for financial advisors to be more proactive in helping clients understand the new tax law and individual implications.”

-According to Janus Henderson Investors' survey, that disappointment was largely felt among higher-income households.
-Among the 254 respondents who reported a yearly household income above $100,000, 42% said they paid more in taxes last year, even though just 36% expected to have a higher tax liability.
+According to the Janus Henderson survey, it was primarily respondents in higher-income households who were disappointed.
+Among the 254 respondents who reported a yearly household income above $100,000, 42% said they paid more in taxes, even though just 36% expected to have a higher tax liability.

 “While all taxpayers benefit from five of the seven marginal rates being reduced, higher-income households with substantial property and state income tax liabilities may find that the lower rates are not enough to offset the new restrictions applied to their itemized deductions,” officials wrote.

 While higher-income homeowners showed a disconnect between their tax expectations and reality, the firm’s survey showed that most respondents’ tax liability was “on par with their expectations.”
-When asked to think about how much they paid in taxes over the year, along with any outstanding liabilities or refunds, officials said 32% expected to see an increase from 2017, even though 30% saw a larger bill.
+When asked to think about how much they paid in taxes over the year, along with any outstanding liabilities or refunds, officials said that 32% expected to see an increase from 2017, even though 30% saw a larger bill.

 Additionally, respondents were asked how much they would be able to deduct if their property tax was $4,000 and their state tax was $8,000.
 Just 10% of respondents gave the correct answer of $10,000.

 Respondents with higher household incomes were more likely to utilize outside professional help.
-Even so, respondents in households that had hired a CPA or financial advisor said they weren’t given information to take better advantage of the legislation.
+Even so, respondents in households that had hired a CPA or financial advisor said that they weren’t given information to take better advantage of the legislation.